 Is your home ready for hurricane season?
-Here are some common questions about how to prepare for severe weather.
+If you’re not sure, check out these common questions that people ask about preparing for severe weather.
 Tackle this hurricane prep list now, so you don’t have to worry about these things later.

 How can we prepare for hurricane season?

 - Plan, plan and plan.
-First, plan to secure outdoor items.
+First, secure outdoor items.
 This includes items like patio furniture, lingering toys and your grill, which will become airborne when storms really start hitting.

 - Plan to secure your windows.
 Impact-resistant windows are expensive, and most people don’t have them.
-You will need to plan to cover all windows.
+So, you will need to plan to cover all windows.

 - Plan to protect your home from heavy rain.
 Horizontal rain pounds homes and forces its way inside them, so make sure your hurricane prep list covers it.